 Ministry is the third aspect of Alignment.
 What kinds of ministry programs is your church called to provide, especially in a post-COVID culture?

 Facilities is the final and fourth pillar of Alignment.
 Do you have the right kind of ministry space to fulfill your unique mission and vision as a church?
 Will new ways of gathering in person require new types of ministry space?

 In our downloadable PDF, “Key Questions to Prepare for a New Season of Ministry,” we guide you through a series of questions under each of these pillars.
 It’s a great place to start to wrestle through important questions with your team about who you are as a church and how you’ll use your church facility as a tool to live out your unique mission and vision.

 Looking to a Hopeful Future

 As a team, and in light of the COVID-19 crisis, we are asking ourselves new questions.
 We know that ministry space—people’s perceptions of it, churches’ use of it, and the community's connection to it—will change.
 We know proactive church leaders are asking questions too.
-We hope you'll join us for our upcoming "Relaunch Church" webinar to explore some of these questions together.
+We hope you'll join us in exploring some of these questions together.